Malaga-AI/text-to-image-contest/privacy_policy.md

 **Legal Basis:** The processing of participant emails is based on the participant's consent, as they explicitly agree to provide their email address when submitting their entry to the contest.

+**Tool Use:** As a participant in this contest, you will receive a coupon to use on Freepik’s website, enabling access to their tools.
+To redeem and use the coupon, the creation of a free account on Freepik will be required, which involves processing basic personal data.

+Your data will be processed to provide access to the tools.
+For full details on Freepik’s data practices and your rights under the GDPR, please refer to [Freepik’s Privacy Policy](https://www.freepik.com/legal/privacy).

 **Data Retention:** We retain participant emails for future contests and events.
 Participants can exercise their rights as described below at any time.

 **Data Sharing:** We will not share participant emails with any third parties, except with the following: